GoogleChrome/web.dev/src/site/content/en/reliable/network-connections-unreliable/index.md

 One way of thinking about reliability is whether your web app will work without a network connection.
-This is a type of reliability that users take for granted with "native apps," installed on a mobile device from an app store.
-When you see an icon for a native app, you expect to be able to tap on it and open up some sort of experience, regardless of whether you're currently connected to the Internet.
+This is a type of reliability that users take for granted with platform-specific apps installed on a mobile device from an app store.
+When you see an icon for ones of these apps, you expect to be able to tap on it and open up some sort of experience, regardless of whether you're currently connected to the Internet.